arantius/tranquil-initramfs/README.md

 ### Modules

-If you have compiled some critical stuff as modules rather than them being built into the kernel, you can now write which modules you need in the pkg/hooks/Modules.py "_files" variable.
-The initramfs will gather the module and it's dependencies and put them in the initramfs for you.
-Then the initramfs will automatically load all those modules for you at boot.

-Example:
-    _files = [ "i915", "zfs", "ahci", "ext2", "ext3", "ext4", "dm-crypt",
-          "ohci-hcd", "ehci-hcd", "xhci-hcd", "usb-storage" ]

-That example basically loads the intel i915 gfx driver, zfs, ahci, ext2-4 filesystem hdd drivers, dm-crypt for luks support driver, ohci/ehci/xhci usb 1.1,2.0,3.0 drivers and the usb-storage driver.
-All the dependencies are automatically gathered and compressed by the initramfs, and automatically loaded at boot in that order.
+If you require certain kernel modules for boot, you'll need them built into the initramfs.
+Create or update a `config.ini` (see `config-default.ini` for more details and examples) and include a `[Modules]` section, with one module name per line.
+These modules (and their dependencies) will be included when building the initramfs.

 ### Firmware

-If you want to include firmware inside your initramfs, open up the pkg/hooks/Firmware.py file, enable the hook by changing the "_use" to "1" and then add the specific firmware name/path to the files list.
-If you don't want to specify a specific firmware but would rather copy all the firmware that's on your system, you can toggle the "_copy_all" flag by changing it to "1".
-The firmware files will be copied from your system's /lib/firmware directory.
-The firmware that you add to the "_files" list should be relative to this directory.
-More information can be found inside the hook.
+If you want to include firmware inside your initramfs, create or update a `config.ini` (see `config-default.ini` for more details and examples) and:

+1. Include a `[Firmware]` section which specifies `use = 1`
+2. Either:
+   * Also specify `copy_all = 1` or
+   * (Better:) Include a `[FirmwareFiles]` section, with one file per line. these files will be copied from your system's /lib/firmware directory.
+     Entries here should be relative to this directory.

 ### Embedded Keyfile

 The initramfs has the ability to embed your encrypted drive(s)'s keyfile directly into itself.

 Some of the benefits this may provide are:
 * Not having to type multiple passphrases during boot.
 * Rely on an external drive in order to decrypt the drive.
 * If using an external drive, reduce the number of files on the /boot drive (just kernel and initramfs).

 This was primarily implemented in order to reduce the number of passphrases needed to 1, when you have your /boot directory inside of an encrypted / partition on LUKS.
 You will need to have GRUB decrypt your / partition and once the initramfs loads, it will automatically use the embedded keyfile to decrypt the drives, and start up your system.

 In order to activate this, go into pkg/hooks/Luks.py and change the "_use_keyfile" value to 1, and then set the "_keyfile_path" to the path on disk from where to copy your keyfile from.
 Once this is done, during initramfs generation, you will see a message that the initramfs is embedding the keyfile into itself.

 In your grub command line, you will need to have the "enc_type" set to "key".

 When the initramfs starts up, if it detects that your initramfs has an embedded keyfile, it will automatically try to decrypt the drives listed in "enc_drives" and not ask you any questions.
 If you want to use some other form of decryption (passphrase, key_gpg), but you don't want to remake the initramfs in order to remove the keyfile out of it, use the "enc_key_ignore" kernel line option.

 ### LUKS Detached Header File Support

 The initramfs has the ability to embed your detached luks header directly.
 This has a lot of security benefits, the main ones being that:

 1. Your LUKS device will look as if it was just a bunch of random data (plausible deniability).
 2. Your LUKS device will pretty much be impossible to decrypt with modern technological standards due to the SALT no longer being on the same device as the LUKS device.

-In order to activate this feature, change the "_use_detached_header" from 0 to 1 in order to enable this support.
-After you do this, you can set the path of where you want the initramfs to automatically copy that file from by modifying the "_detached_header_path" variable.
-By default, it will attempt to copy it from "/crypto_header.bin", and it will automatically be placed inside the initramfs as "/etc/header".
+In order to activate this feature, customize the `[Luks]` section of your `config.ini` file (create one if necessary).
+Refer to `config-default.ini` for documentation and examples for the relevant settings.

-Once this is done, use "enc_options=--header=/etc/header" in the initramfs to tell the initramfs at boot time where to find the header file.
+Once this is done, use `enc_options=--header=/etc/header` in the initramfs to tell the initramfs at boot time where to find the header file.

 ## License